EdgeVerve/oe-batch-processing/README.md

     * *ctx* - Object containing `username`, `password`, `tenantId`, `access_token` (access_token is ignored if username is present)

-    * *appBaseURL* - URL of oe-cloud app where data will be posted, e.g., 'http://localhost:3000'
+    * *appBaseURL* - URL of oe-cloud app where data will be posted, e.g., 'http://localhost:3000' This is overridden if *appBaseURL* is specified in `payload` (see below)

-    * *modelAPI* - API of Model where file data will be posted, e.g., '/api/Literals' (optional, can also be specified via payload)
+    * *modelAPI* - API of Model where file data will be posted, e.g., '/api/Literals' (optional, can also be specified via payload).
+This is overridden if *modelAPI* is specified in `payload` (see below)

-    * *method* - HTTP method to be used for the processing - 'POST' / 'PUT' / 'GET' or 'DELETE'
+    * *method* - HTTP method to be used for the processing - 'POST' / 'PUT' / 'GET' or 'DELETE'.
+This is overridden if *method* is specified in `payload` (see below)

-    * *headers* - additional headers, if any, that need to be passed while making the request (optional)
+    * *headers* - additional headers, if any, that need to be passed while making the request (optional).
+This is overridden if *headers* is specified in `payload` (see below)

 * **jobService** - object containing the following properties: